luapower/luapower-all/tr.md

 `sel:replace(s, [len], [charset], [maxlen]) -> t|f`  replace selection with text
 ---------------------------------------------------- ------------------------------------

+## Font management

 ### `tr:add_font_file(file, name, [slant], [weight])`

 Register a font file, associating it with a name, slant and weight.
+The name can contain the slant and/or weight and you can add/override these qualifiers as separate args.

 Multiple combinations of (name, weight, slant) can be registered with the same font.
 See [freetype] for supported font formats.